 Adopt the same mentality as Kimmel on your talk show.
 Tell your guests you’re happy to promote their latest project during the show and ask them what they’d like you to say to the audience.
 Simply put: It’s the nice (and right) thing to do.

 At Wistia, we’re going all-in on investing in creativity, storytelling, and audience-building, and we think other businesses should too.
-We believe that creating binge-worthy content is the best way connect with and build an audience for your brand, and a talk show-style series is a great place to start.
+We believe that creating binge-worthy content is the best way to connect with and build an audience for your brand, and a talk show-style series is a great place to start.

-Anytime you need a little talk-show inspiration, feel free to reference this blog post, or our very own talk show, Brandwagon.
+Anytime you need a little talk show inspiration, feel free to reference this blog post, or our very own talk show, Brandwagon.
 Are you having trouble coming up with concepts for shows for your business?
 Let us know in the comments below and we’ll try to get you un-stuck!